Representation for Everyone

 How to Take Someone to Small Claims Court

-Start by outlining your case: who is responsible, what happened, and what you are owed.
-Normally, you would send a “letter before action,” then - if you’re claiming money - you submit your claim through the government’s Money Claim service.
+Grapple Law starts by outlining your case: who is responsible, what happened, and what you are owed.
+We then send a “letter before action,” for you, to settle out of court.
+Then, if no agreement is reached, Grapple Law drafts your claim and you submit it through the government’s Money Claim service.

 What Evidence Do You Need?